Ethandf90/messageAPP/README.md

 This is my first time using the combination of nodeJS and AngularJS.
 Basically it's a process of learning by doing.

 This is a simple nodeJS APP, where user can create account(username and password) and login.
-Then send messages to others(have to know the target username), and see the recieved messages from others.
+Then send messages to others, and see the recieved messages from others.

 This program runs locally(mongodb connects to 'mongodb://localhost/messageDB', in server.js)